TubercularOx/darkhaunter/Geekery/nale.md

 | **Up to caster level -10** | Killed, paralyzed, weakened, dazed |

 If the caster has caster level 20, then nonevil creatures with 20 HD are dazed; creatures with 16–19 HD are weakened and dazed; creatures with 11–15 HD are paralyzed, weakened, and dazed; and creatures with 10 HD or fewer are killed, paralyzed, weakened, and dazed, while creatures with more than 20 HD are unaffected.
+### Mr. Scruffy

+Mr. Scruffy is a cat with **½ Hit Die**.
+Belkar’s confirmed ranger level grants him an additional **+4 Hit Dice**.
+At a total of **4.5 HD**, and with Elan at least **17th level**, Mr. Scruffy would normally be expected to die to *blasphemy*.
+There is, however, a not-unreasonable expectation that he might survive, and a number of ways to increase his survivability have been proposed:

+- **Urban Companion.** Animal companions have a closed list of allowable creatures, and cats are not normally among them.
+The Urban Companion alternative class feature effectively replaces Animal Companion with a familiar, which would be protected in the same way as Blackwing, and explicitly allows cats.
+However, this would imply that Belkar can speak with cats, which he has not demonstrated.
+This speech ability is a feature of Urban Companions, not shared by familiars.
+(Cityscape Web Enhancement.)

+- **Wild Cohort.** This feat grants an animal-companion-like cohort.
+Mr. Scruffy would have **+9 HD** instead of +4.
+It uses the same animal list as Animal Companion.
+This would also explain why Belkar has both Mr. Scruffy and Bloodfeast, with Bloodfeast remaining his actual animal companion.
+(Apparently from a web article?)

+- **More ranger levels.** Belkar could plausibly reach **18th level**, increasing Mr. Scruffy’s bonus Hit Dice to **+6** instead of +4.

+- **Natural Bond.** This feat adds **+3** to Belkar’s effective druid level when determining his animal companion, which would grant Mr. Scruffy an additional **+2 HD**.

+- **Warbeast template.** The Warbeast template adds **+1 HD**, and Belkar could apply it to Mr. Scruffy with sufficient time and a few successful Handle Animal checks.

+- **Foresight and preparation.** For example, Mr. Scruffy may have been protected against such effects during his time as the pet of a fabulously wealthy and eccentric aristocrat, with that protection still in effect.

 ## Least Devil